motechFR/ai-agents-demo/README.md

 You can test the Model Context Protocol server using the [MCP Inspector](https://github.com/modelcontextprotocol/inspector):

 This will open the MCP Inspector interface where you can interact with your MCP server and debug requests/responses.

+For more information on the Model Context Protocol, visit [modelcontextprotocol.io](https://modelcontextprotocol.io).